5 Tips For Getting Your Ecommerce UX Strategy Right

 4. Offer responsive customer support

-With the rise of chatbots and live chat support, it’s easier than ever for businesses to provide top-notch customer service.
+With the rise of customer portal solutions, chatbots and live chat support, it’s easier than ever for businesses to provide top-notch customer service.
 A strong customer support interaction can remedy a customer’s doubts about your products, helping them move through the sales cycle without any friction.
 On the other hand, long delays and boilerplate support responses will reinforce those doubts and give your audience less confidence in your brand.

 While some businesses hesitate to use chatbots in fear of losing the human side of customer service, adding a chatbot to the beginning of the funnel will streamline your support workflow.
 A chatbot can’t handle every single question, but it can respond to simple inquiries, resolving a significant percentage of support requests on its own.